top of page

 Are there standardized assessments?

 Assessment is an ongoing process.
 Students' best work occurs when there are multiple feedback loops.
 Exploration High School believes providing learners with timely, authentic, and qualitative assessment is key to personalized growth.
 The Minnesota Comprehensive Assessments (MCAs) and alternate assessment Minnesota Test of Academic Skills (MTAS) are the state tests that help districts measure student progress toward Minnesota’s academic standards and also meet federal and state legislative requirements.
 In addition, students take the College and Career Readiness Assessment (CCRA+) annually.
 This assessment measures the college and career readiness skills of critical thinking, problem solving, and effective written communication, skills most in demand by higher education institutions and employers.
 See testing calendar for more information!
+For our Local Literacy Plan, click here!

 bottom of page